 Antenatal expression of colostrum

-It may be that you go into labour and you are told that you will have to be induced at some point.
-Even then, expressing a little of your breast milk can be so useful, once your baby has been born.
+If you go into labor and are told that you will be induced at some point, hand expressing a little of your breast milk in advance can be so useful.

-If you have diabetes, your baby has a higher risk of having low blood sugar in the first 24 hours after the birth, and having your colostrum all ready to give to your baby, will help to raise those levels of blood glucose.
+If you have diabetes, your baby has a higher risk of having low blood sugars in the first 24 hours after the birth, and having your colostrum, ready to give to your baby, will help to raise those blood levels.

 Review dates, references & further resources

 Version 1.1 published in March 2019.
 Next review date: Jan 2022